Senior Fisheries Biologist

 - Experience with instream/environmental flow assessment and modeling tools considered an asset.

-- Experience operating jet and/or propeller boats is an asset.
+- Experience operating jet and/or propeller boats would be an asset.

 Education and Experience Requirements: